whizzml/examples/deduplicate/readme.md

     (!= (f "key") (f "key" -1))

-So the WhizzML script's job is mostly trivial: generate the Flatline expression an request a dataset for each filter in succession and delete the intermediate dataset.
+So the WhizzML script's job is mostly trivial: generate the Flatline expression, request a dataset for each filter in succession, and delete the intermediate dataset.